zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 ### Produce intermediate artifacts

-It often comes handy to save some of your work half-way: steps like epoch-based training can be running slow and you don't want to loose any checkpoints along the way, if error occurs.
+It often handy to save some of your work half-way: steps like epoch-based training can be running slow and you don't want to loose any checkpoints along the way if an error occurs.
-You can use `save_artifact` utility function to save your data assets as ZenML artifact.
-Moreover, if your step has Model context configured in `@pipeline` or `@step` decorator it will be automatically linked to it, so you can get easy access to it using Model Control Plane features.
+You can use the `save_artifact` utility function to save your data assets as ZenML artifacts.
+Moreover, if your step has the Model context configured in the `@pipeline` or `@step` decorator it will be automatically linked to it, so you can get easy access to it using the Model Control Plane features.

 ```python
 from zenml import step, ModelVersion